EnderLocke/pyespn/README.md

 # espn-api
-work in progress for hitting hidden espn api, right now there is nfl and nba functions, stay tuned for more
+work in progress for hitting hidden espn api, right now there is nfl and nba functions, stay tuned for more i am not affiliated with espn not all api end points are available for all leagues, i am working on adding in exceptions but you could get odd errors if say you try recruiting rankings for the nfl

 # Table of Contents
 - [PYESPN](#pyespn)